Republic (film)

-Republic is a 2021 Indian Telugu-language political drama film written and directed by Deva Katta, and produced by JB Entertainments and Zee Studios.
+Republic is a 2021 Indian Telugu-language Political Social Drama film written and directed by Deva Katta, and produced by JB Entertainments and Zee Studios.
 The film stars Sai Tej, Aishwarya Rajesh, Ramya Krishna, and Jagapathi Babu.
 The plot follows Panja Abhiram (Tej), an IAS officer who tackles the corruption in the political system and the administrative machinery.
+This film is 3rd film in Deva Katta's Quadrilogy which shows a bureaucrat's perspective on society.

 Principal photography of the film began in mid-2020 and ended in February 2021, after being briefly suspended by the COVID-19 pandemic.
-Mani Sharma scored the film while the cinematography and editing are performed by M. Sukumar and Praveen K. L. respectively.
-Republic was released theatrically on 1 October 2021 to critical acclaim.
+Mani Sharma scored the film while the cinematography and editing were performed by M. Sukumar and Praveen K. L., respectively.
+Republic was released theatrically on 1 October 2021.

 Plot

-In 1970, Telleru Lake is one of the biggest freshwater lakes in India and is a pivotal lake for fishing and farming.
-For over 40 years, the lake has been built on fishing farms mainly owned by 'Visakha' Vani while simultaneously polluting the lake alongside.
+In 1970, Telleru Lake was one of the biggest freshwater lakes in India and pivotal for fishing and farming.
+For over 40 years, fishing farms built on the lake, mainly owned by 'Visakha' Vani, have been polluting the lake.

-The story shifts to Panja Abhiram, a smart and impious youth from Eluru that likes society to be truthful and honest after experiencing corruption within his own family with his father Panja Dashrath being a corrupt government official, which causes him to dislike his father.
-With his high scoring in various exams, he gets a seat at MIT.
-However, due to his father participating in an election rig, he decides to dive more into the political system to change it.
+The story shifts to Panja "Abhi" Abhiram, an intelligent and impious youth from Eluru who likes society to be truthful and honest after experiencing corruption within his own family with his father, Panja Dasarath, being a corrupt government official, which causes him to dislike his father.
+With his high scores in academic exams, he gets a seat at MIT.
+However, due to his father participating in an election rigging, he decides to dive deeper into the political system to change it.

-Abhi simultaneously meets Myra Hansen, who is an NRI trying to search for her missing brother Dr. Varun Hansen, who is known to have had an interaction with a local goon named Guna.
-Meanwhile, founding a new party and making a clean sweep in the election, Vani makes her son Indukuri Vishnu Vardan the next Chief Minister of Andhra Pradesh, gaining the image of kingmaker.
-Later, Abhi meets Mani, an auto driver, and his father trying to fight for justice against Vani.
+Abhi soon meets Myra Hansen, who is an NRI searching for her missing brother, Dr. Varun Hansen, who is known to have had an interaction with a local goon named Guna.
+Meanwhile, by founding a new party and making a clean sweep in the election, Vani makes her son Indukuri Vishnu Vardan the next Chief Minister of Andhra Pradesh, gaining the image of kingmaker.
+Later, Abhi meets Mani, an auto driver, and his father, trying to fight for justice against Vani.

-Meanwhile, Abhi and Myra come to know that Varun has been found dead, but they do not get any support from the police, leaving it to a dead end.
-After passing the UPSC exam, Abhi heads to his interview, but after a PTSD episode on the train, he ends up seeing Mani being killed by Guna, who is under Vani's orders.
-Abhi, after seeing all of this heads, to his interview but ends up not getting selected due to his mentality.
-However, a few days later, he ends up as a topper in the exam, which became condoned by everyone, including himself.
-Abhi then finds out that he was selected by the UPSC board as an experiment of implementing him as the supreme authority of the district and that he cannot be interfered with by any politician in the state.
+Meanwhile, Abhi and Myra come to know that Varun has been found dead, but they do not get any support from the police to locate his corpse.
+After passing the UPSC mains exam, Abhi heads to his interview in Delhi.
+While boarding the train, he experiences PTSD due to a childhood mishap on the train.
+He ends up seeing Mani being killed by Guna, who is under Vani's orders.
+Abhi, after seeing all of this, goes to his interview but ends up criticizing the interviewer's mentality and leaving the interview.
+However, a few days later, he is the topper in the exam, which surprises everyone, including Abhi himself.
+Abhi then finds out that the UPSC board selected him as an experiment in implementing him as the supreme authority of the district and that he cannot be interfered with by any politician in the state.